mrantry/flask-react-app/README.md

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\
-There are no relevant tests for this application
+There are no relevant tests for this application.
+This is regretable.

 # NOTES FOR BALTO